52North/geocureTutorials/docs/01_Geocure_IntegrationWith_Leaflet.md

 *NOTE: A more powerful component that allows individual opacity control for each layer would be handy, but I couldn't find one and so far didn't bother making one myself.*

 ## Contact
-The Geocure Demo Client was developed by [Christoph Friedrich](https://github.com/christophfriedrich/).
+The geocure Demo Client was developed by [Christoph Friedrich](https://github.com/christophfriedrich/).
 Contact via [E-Mail](mailto:c.friedrich@52north.org).